San Ysidro, San Diego: 1908–1916: Little Landers

-1920–1950: residential community and border town
+1922–1957: Residential community and border town

 With the rise of Tijuana, Mexico as a racing, gambling, drinking and entertainment destination in the 1920s, many American employees of these establishments lived in San Ysidro and worked in Tijuana.
+By 1922, twenty new modest homes had been built in San Ysidro for working class residents, "Some [of whom worked for the]...
+Tijuana’s Lower California Jockey Club racetrack... others worked in Mexican saloons and gambling halls."

 In 1924, the $12,000 San Ysidro Free Public Library opened; civic leader Frank Beyer donated the land as well as $7,000 towards the cost.
 The Louis Gill-designed San Ysidro Community Church opened in 1924, and the Our Lady of Mount Carmel Catholic Church opened a few years later.
 The San Ysidro Bank and the Civic and Recreation Center opened in 1925.
 Beyer donated the land for the Civic Center.
 In 1931, the old customs facility was replaced with the existing historic landmark customs building.

 After 1933, with alcohol legalized in the U.S., gambling outlawed in Mexico and fewer American visitors to Tijuana, some homes were purchased by Mexican citizens working in the U.S.

 Following World War Two, there was a housing shortage in San Diego and as a result, new houses, apartment buildings and bungalow courts were built in San Ysidro.

 According to the San Diego city planning department, at this point San Ysidro was "now a full- fledged city that supported the various economic, social, religious, and recreational needs of the residents and visitors."

+1957–present: Part of San Diego

 Annexation

 San Ysidro, along with the rest of South San Diego, was annexed by the city of San Diego in 1957; an attempt by residents in 1973 to reverse the decision was unsuccessful.

 1984 massacre

 On July 18, 1984, James Oliver Huberty, a 41-year-old former welder from Canton, Ohio, opened fire inside a McDonald's restaurant with multiple firearms (including an Uzi), killing 21 people and injuring an additional 19 people, before he was fatally shot by a sniper from a SWAT team.
 The McDonald's site was razed in 1985.
 The site is now home to a Southwestern College satellite campus.
+It was the deadliest mass shooting in U.S. history until the 1991 Luby's massacre in Texas, and remains the deadliest in California history.